The Concert(Het concert)

 The singer gazes down at a sheet of music presumably with lyrics and musical notation.
 Walter Liedtke has pointed out that she may not be keeping time with her out-held hand since small chamber music groups generally need no conductor to keep time.
 Judging by the decorum of the scene, it is not clear if the musicians are playing sacred or profane music.
 However, many of the most popular songbooks contained numerous love songs.
 The images of the two background paintings are, perhaps, illusions, both subtle and not, to the amorous undercurrents of the scene below.

-When Vermeer painted this silk gown he must have been fully aware that it would be automatically compared to exemplars of the most formidable competitor in the field, Gerard ter Borch from Deventer.
+When Vermeer painted this silk gown he must have been fully aware that it would be automatically compared to exemplars of the most formidable competitor in the field, Gerrit ter Borch from Deventer.
 Ter Borch, Vermeer's elder and key figure of Dutch interior painting, had practically founded his fame and fortune on his astonishing ability to render silk garments of upper-class women with paint and brush.
 The illusion of silk is so thorough, even to today's jaded art goer, that they appear to possess a life of their own.

 The demand for such time-consuming paintings was particularly great and, in particular, the luxurious garments were the key to their success.
 Ter Borch and his studio assistants had devised a system to mechanically transfer the more successful versions of the silk dresses to new canvases.
 Seven painted versions of one particular gown have survived.